 We included five randomized placebo-controlled studies with a total of 386 participants (aged three to 53 years).
-Two shorter parallel studies (n = 306) compared intravenous magnesium sulphate to placebo (normal saline) for admission to hospital due to a vaso-occlusive crisis, for which we were able to analyse data.
-The quality of evidence was moderate for studies presenting this comparison mainly due to limitations due to risk of bias and imprecision.
+Of these, two shorter parallel studies (n = 306) compared intravenous magnesium sulphate to placebo (normal saline) for admission to hospital due to a vaso-occlusive crisis, for which we were able to analyse data.
+The quality of evidence was moderate for studies in this comparison, mainly due to limitations due to risk of bias and imprecision.
 Two of the three longer-term studies comparing oral magnesium pidolate to placebo had a cross-over design.
 The third was a parallel factorial study which compared hydroxyurea and oral magnesium to each other and to placebo over a longer period of time; we only present the comparison of oral magnesium to placebo from this study.
 The quality of evidence was very low with uncertainty of the estimation.

 The eight-hourly dose levels in the two studies of intravenous magnesium were different; one used 100 mg/kg while the second used 40 mg/kg.
 Only one of these studies (n = 104) reported the mean daily pain score while hospitalised (a non-significant difference between groups, moderate quality evidence).
 The second study (n = 202) reported a number of child- and parent-reported quality of life scores.
 None of the scores showed any difference between treatment groups (low quality evidence).
 Data from one study (n = 106) showed no difference in length of stay in hospital between groups (low quality evidence).
 Both studies reported on adverse events, but not defined by severity as we had planned.
 One study showed significantly more participants receiving intravenous magnesium experienced warmth at infusion site compared to placebo; there were no differences between groups for other adverse events (low quality evidence).